ECOSTRESS-Collection-3/ECOv003-L2-STARS/README.md

 ## 1. Introduction to Data Products

-The data format for the SBG products is described in the [ECOSTRESS Collection 3 landing page](https://github.com/ECOSTRESS-Collection-3).
+The data format for the ECOSTRESS products is described in the [ECOSTRESS Collection 3 landing page](https://github.com/ECOSTRESS-Collection-3).

 ## 2. L2T STARS NDVI and Albedo Product